 - a.
 Minor consequential changes to adjacent components will be accepted with the approval of the FIA. - b.
 Following a declaration within the set time scales, should the Competitor wish to abandon the related project, it will not be possible to re-use the tokens for other purposes. - c.
-In the case an HC component has been revised either through the use of tokens, or before its homologation date but does not meet the Competitors expectations, it will be permitted to revert back to the original specification of this HC component within five Competitions from its first introduction.
-Any tokens used may not be re-used for other purposes, and the new specification must be discarded. - 22.7.5 In the event a Customer Competitor buys a TRC-H or FSC-H from a Supplying Competitor, the following provisions apply: - a.
+In the case the revised HC component for which tokens have been used does not meet the Competitors expectations, it will be permitted to revert back to the original specification of this HC component.
+In such case the Competitor may not re-use the tokens for other purposes. - 22.8.5 In the event a Customer Competitor buys a TRC-H or FSC-H from a Supplying Competitor, the following provisions apply: - a.
 Any tokens used by the Supplying Competitor for modifications to that TRC-H or FSC-H will also apply to the Customer Competitor, should the Customer Competitor decide to use the updated component.
 In any case, the Supplying Competitor should use their best endeavours to ensure that such an update (and use of tokens) is not mandatory for the Customer Competitor. - b.
-In the event the Customer Competitor has used for that TRC-H or FSC-H the 2019 specification of the Supplying Competitor during the 2020 season, but wishes to upgrade to the 2020 specification for the 2021 season, this change will be acceptable without the use of any tokens. - 22.7.6 In the event a Competitor wishes to carry out a completely new Power Unit installation (whether because of a new Power Unit Architecture, or because of the change of Power Unit supplier), affecting both the survival cell and the gearbox, no further tokens may be used for other components under the provisions of Article 22.7.4.
+In the event the Customer Competitor has used for that TRC-H or FSC-H the 2019 specification of the Supplying Competitor during the 2020 season, but wishes to upgrade to the 2020 specification for the 2021 season, this change will be acceptable without the use of any tokens. - 22.8.6 In the event a Competitor wishes to carry out a completely new Power Unit installation (whether because of a new Power Unit Architecture, or because of the change of Power Unit supplier), affecting both the survival cell and the gearbox, no further tokens may be used for other components under the provisions of Article 22.8.4.

-In such cases, the Competitor must satisfy the FIA that the proposed changes to the design of the affected HCs are the minimum necessary to allow for the new installation of the Power
+In such cases, the Competitor must satisfy the FIA that the proposed changes to the design of the affected HCs are the minimum necessary to allow for the new installation of the Power Unit.

-Unit.
 No further changes to the affected HCs may be carried out, nor may the adopted technology be different from the original HCs.